Brooklands Viscount Day

 Brian Burrage the Vickers Viscount Network co-founder, historian, photo archivist, and Rolls-Royce Dart Engineer,

-will talk about the Rolls-Royce Dart, the historic and ground breaking engine.
+was scheduled to talk about the Rolls-Royce Dart, the historic and ground breaking engine, but was unable to attend the

-Questions: - The guys from the Vickers Viscount Network and the Brooklands Museum will be happy to take
+Questions: - The guys from the Vickers Viscount Network and the Brooklands Museum were happy to take

 questions at any time throughout the presentations.